 Project Management Office

-Abbreviated to PMO, is a group or department within a business, agency or enterprise that defines and maintains standards for project management within the organization.
+Project Management Office is a group or department within a business, agency or enterprise that defines and maintains standards for project management within the organization.
+It is most commonly abbreviated to PMO.

-The person in charge of the project, team and output of the product development phase; this is the person that takes responsibility for all aspects of the project.
+Project Manager is the person in charge of the project, team and output of the product development phase; this is the person that takes responsibility for all aspects of the project.
+The single point of accountability for a project.
+The responsibilities of a project manager typically entail powerful planning, smart resource utilization, and managing the scope of the project.
+There are various occupations like healthcare, information technology, architecture and others that requires Project Managers.

-A chunking and grouping of tasks that leads to a project milestone or final product or service.
+A chunking and grouping of tasks that leads to the milestone of a project or the final product or service.

 Project Portfolio Management